jokoul/project-30-contact-registration-app/README.md

 ## Description

-this application allow to register contact information such as address, phone number, etc. I used PHP framework called Laravel to achieve this app by implementing CRUD operation.
-Laravel is based on MVC pattern, so I design specific routes wich call a resource controller and the controller handle database from one side and return corresponding views with blade extension from other side.
+this is an application that allow to register contact information such as address, phone number, etc. I used PHP framework called Laravel to achieve this app by implementing CRUD operation.
+Laravel is based on MVC pattern, so I design specific routes wich call a resource controller and the controller handle database through models from one side and return corresponding views with blade extension from other side.

 ## Stack